sagannotcarl/nnpn-static/site/content/programs/annual-conference/_index.md

 - Time with NNPNers who are regionally proximate to one another, with an eye to creating and deepening relationships with those who share geography.

-More information about sessions *coming soon to this space!*

-**NNPN Member Theater Staff, Affiliated Artists, and Ambassadors:** registration via Mighty Networks will be live this week!
-Watch your email for more info.
+**NNPN Member Theater Staff, Affiliated Artists, and Ambassadors:** join via Mighty Networks.

 If you're not sure if you are an NNPN Constitutent, or if you have any questions about this convening, please send a note to Engagement Director [Jess Hutchinson](mailto:jess@nnpn.org)